MarcoVidali/Predictioner/README.md

 # Predictioner
+## What is Predictioner?
-Predict next numbers of a sequence.
+Predictioner is a program that gives you the next terms of a given sequence.